-Northern California wildfire triples in size, forcing thousands to evacuate
+'Unprecedented' conditions feed Northern California wildfire, forcing thousands to evacuate

 "For most of the summer, our fires have been dry-fuel driven and topography induced spreads.
 Now that the fuels are so dry, our main concerns for the rest of the summer and fall are the windier conditions that come with those seasonal changes," the post said.

-In Utah, the Parleys Canyon Fire was 40% contained, officials said Tuesday in a tweet, prompting the lifting of evacuations orders for thousands of homes near the blaze.
-The fire scorched 541 acres, officials said.
+In Utah, the Parleys Canyon Fire was 40% contained, officials said, prompting the lifting of evacuations orders for thousands of homes near the blaze.
+The fire has scorched 541 acres, officials said.

 "Thanks to rain on the #ParleysCanyonFire, all residents will be allowed to return home after 8 PM!" fire officials said.